KosBeg/ctf-writeups/OtterCTF_2018/MsgMeThis/readme.md

 ## Write-up

-We have c++ 32bit windows binary builded in debug mode, load it in disassembler.
+We have c++ 32bit windows binary build in debug mode, load it in the disassembler.

-In `main` function we have next code:
+In `main` function we have next code [(short write-up how to get so clear code)](https://github.com/KosBeg/ctf-writeups/issues/1#issuecomment-446560726) and [(fast way to locate the main function when it isn't recognized by IDA)](https://github.com/KosBeg/ctf-writeups/issues/1#issuecomment-446636801):
 ```C
 int __cdecl main(int argc, const char **argv, const char **envp)
 {